NickSpringall/workbook/workbook.md

 ## Q10 - Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language

 There are many ways to manipulate arrays in JavaScript.
-There aremany built in methods to achieve just anout anything you would wish to do.
+The primary way we ado this is through the use of built in JavaScript methods to achieve just about anything you would wish to do to an array.

 for removing or deleting elements, the pop() and push() methods can be used to remove the last element or add a new element to the end respectivly -